 Unlike home microwaves, our industrial microwave systems separate microwave generation from the cooking/drying cavity.
 A system is constructed using one or more microwave generator units.
 Standard generators are able to produce up to either 75 KW or 100 KW of output power.
 Using special duct called waveguide, the energy is carried from the microwave generator to one or more industrial-sized microwave cavities.
 A typical cavity is about 12 feet long and five feet wide.
 A conveyor belt fabricated from microwave-transparent material carries the product through the cavities.
 A simple system may consist of one generator and one cavity, while a large system may have a dozen generators and six cavities.
 This inherent modularity provides great flexibility when constructing a system from the ground up, or when scaling up an existing system up to meet customer needs.

 Producing Better Quality Products

 Conventional gas dryers have internal temperatures of 500ºF to 1100ºF which results in significant degradation of protein and amino acids in animal feeds.
 Caramelization and Mailard reactions occur at a temperature of about 300 ºF.
 In our industrial microwave heating systems, product temperatures typically do not exceed 212ºF, well below the temperature where amino acids and proteins are degraded.
-The result is that the full nutritional goodness of the feed is preserved.
+The result is that the full nutritional value of the feed is preserved.

 Additionally, microwaves can enhance the activity of enzymes applied to animal feeds.
 Microwave energy breaks down the structure of cellular walls that gives enzymes more attachment points on the otherwise crystalline cellulose structure.
 This can greatly enhance the activity of enzyme treatment.
 Also, it has been well established that microwave processing can destroy E. Coli, listeria, and certain other harmful microorganisms.